Skip to content

-A holiday budget it more than guessing how much you think you may spend.
+A holiday budget is more than guessing how much you think you may spend.
 It’s a plan you make that decides in advance how much you will spend.
 A good holiday budget will be broken down into categories – like gifts, decorations, food – so you can see where your money will be going.
 Because it can be easy to overspend during the holidays, a budget helps you take control of your spending instead of letting it take control of you.

 We even created a holiday budget worksheet you can use.
 Download and print it here.